-As of 2022, employees may choose to contribute up to $14,000 of their pay a year to a SIMPLE IRA.
+As of 2022, employees may choose to contribute up to $14,000 of their pay a year to a SIMPLE plan.
 Notably, this limit is exclusive of employer contributions.
 However, if you are 50 years or older, your limit is raised to $17,000 to help facilitate additional savings as retirement nears.
 The extra $3,000 limit afforded to individuals who are 50 plus is known as the catch-up contribution limit.
 A nice gesture for those who are behind on their retirement savings, I know.

 Can I make traditional or Roth IRA contributions if I make SIMPLE IRA contributions?

 Suppose you are qualified to make a Roth IRA or deductible traditional IRA contribution based on your income level.
-In that case, you may do so, regardless of your participation in your employer’s SIMPLE IRA plan.
-Therefore, you could contribute up to $20,000 a year to retirement plans or $24,000 a year if you are 50 plus (assuming you only have access to a SIMPLE IRA and traditional/Roth IRA for saving).
+In that case, you may do so, regardless of your participation in your employer’s SIMPLE plan.
+Therefore, you could contribute up to $20,000 a year to retirement plans or $24,000 a year if you are 50 plus (assuming you only have access to a SIMPLE and traditional/Roth IRA for saving).
 However, you may always save in an ordinary brokerage account once you have maxed out all of your retirement accounts!

 If I already made 401(k) contributions during the year, can I still save in my new SIMPLE IRA program?

 All 401(k), 403(b), and SIMPLE IRA plans share a cumulative limit on tax-preferential contributions of $20,500 (or $27,000 if 50 plus).
-Therefore, you can contribute to both a 401(k) and SIMPLE IRA during the same year, so long as your pre-tax or Roth contributions between the two do not exceed the cumulative and individual limits.
-Notably, SEP-IRAs have a separate limit not shared with 401(k), 403(b), and SIMPLE IRA plans.
+Therefore, you can contribute to both a 401(k) and SIMPLE plan during the same year, so long as your pre-tax or Roth contributions between the two do not exceed the cumulative and individual limits.
+Notably, SEP-IRAs have a separate limit not shared with 401(k), 403(b), and SIMPLE plans.

 Moreover, those who have after-tax contribution options available through their 401(k) plan may contribute after-tax dollars to their 401(k) plan even if they have reached the $20,500 or $27,000 pre-tax or Roth cumulative limit for their workplace retirement accounts.
 (Not familiar with after-tax 401(k) investing?
 Read After-Tax IRA & 401(k) Investing: A Beginners Guide here.)
 However, the maximum contribution limit, including all employer contributions, employee traditional/Roth contributions, and employee after-tax contributions, is $61,000 (or $67,500 if 50 plus) as of 2022 for all 401(k), 403(b), and SIMPLE IRA plans.